Greek contributions to the Islamic world: Ottoman architecture

-Turkish architecture is the architecture of the Ottoman Empire which emerged in Bursa and Edirne in 14th and 15th centuries.
+Ottoman architecture is the architecture of the Ottoman Empire which emerged in Bursa and Edirne in 14th and 15th centuries.
 The architecture of the empire developed from the earlier Anatolian Seljuk architecture and was influenced by Byzantine, Iranian and Mamluk Egyptian traditions after the conquest of Constantinople by the Ottomans.
 For almost 400 years Byzantine architectural artifacts such as the church of Hagia Sophia served as models for most of the Ottoman mosques.

 Byzantine art

 Mosaic of Christ Pantocrator from Hagia Sophia from the Deesis mosaic.